 Despite the best efforts of a sales department, they cannot possibly connect, pitch or prospect everyone in your marketplace.
 Brand based marketing (which is proven to be more successful than short term sales campaigns) can create awareness way beyond the places your sales team can reach.

-Likewise, if your sales team are working of their current leads and prospects, marketing can be filling that list with more leads and prospects.
-Everyone knows a sales person trying to generate their own leads can be a costly and laborious exercise.
+Likewise, if your sales team are working on their current leads and prospects, marketing can be filling that list with more leads and prospects.
+Everyone knows a salesperson trying to generate their own leads can be a costly and laborious exercise.

 Marketing can help your pricing

 When you build a great brand, marketing can help your business hold its pricing at a higher level to competitors.
 When you’ve got a deep understanding of the market and spent time building your brand, pricing is less sensitive.
 It’s not invincible, but it is more resilient to market forces.